Ausangate Mountain in the Andes of Peru

 • Initiate the Sacred Encounter (Tupay)

-When you reach a sacred site—such as a mountain (Apu), glacier, or lagoon—pause to acknowledge the spirit of the place.
+When you reach a sacred Apu, glacier, or lagoon—pause to acknowledge the spirit of the place.

 • Declare Your Presence